The Best Mountain Bike Helmets of 2025

 Why it’s Great

-If you’re looking for one of the best budget mountain bike helmets under $100, it’s really hard to beat the $85 Smith Convoy.
-For less than half the price of premium offerings, Smith manages to produce a stellar lid.
 For starters, the ever-valuable MIPS liner helps reduce rotational forces on your brain during a crash.
-Additionally, the 20 vents do a great job of keeping your head cool as the temperature, or tempo, rises.
-The Convoy is also special in that it comes in a full range of sizes from XS to XL, ensuring a proper fit (many budget helmets only offer one or two).
+And the 20 vents do a great job of keeping your head cool as the temperature, or tempo, rises.
+The Convoy is also special in that it comes in a full range of sizes from XS to XL, ensuring a proper fit (many budget helmets only offer one or two sizes).
 Finally, the Smith has a quality feel to it and the assortment of colors just looks good.
 For recreational riders, or those who don’t demand all the features found on premium models, it doesn’t get any better than the Smith Convoy.

 How it Compares